Azure/Mission-Critical/docs/design-methodology/Operational-Procedures.md

 - DevOps can be difficult to apply when there are hard dependencies on central IT functions since it prevents end-to-end operational action.

-- Key responsibilities of the DevOps team for an AlwaysOn application include:
+- Key responsibilities of the DevOps team for an Mission-Critical application include:
   - Create and manage application and infrastructure resources through CI/CD automation.
   - Application monitoring and observability.
   - Azure RBAC and identity for application components.